tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * The initial step is to configure the simulation parameters.

-  * `num_simulations` is be the number of simulations to execute.
+  * `num_simulations` is the number of simulations to execute.

   * `num_flips` is the number of coin flips per simulation.

   * `coin` is a list to set the possible options of the event.
 In this case, we can get heads or tails.

   * `probability` is a list with the probability of every option to occur.
-In this case, heads and tails have the same chance to arise.
+In this case, heads and tails have the same chance of occurring.

   ```python
   # Set number of simulations and coin flips